-The Community Festival Fund is to allow community groups in the Borough to run a festival in their community and are about promoting participation, involvement and the creation of a sense of identity and are important in contributing to the social wellbeing of a community.
-The festival must be community led, with the community developing and delivering the festival.
+The Christmas Festival Fund is to allow community groups in the Borough to run a festival in their community for the Christmas light switch on and are about promoting participation, involvement and the creation of a sense of identity and are important in contributing to the social wellbeing of a community.
+The Christmas festival must be community led, with the community developing and delivering the festival.